Sonfjället National Park

 What to do in Sonfjället National Park

 Sonfjället is particularly interesting for hikers and nature lovers.
-There are hardly any facilities for visitors and you are therefore primarily dependent on your own creativity.
-So don’t expect a coffee shop and extensive visitor center as they have in Fulufjället National Park for example.
-The only real facility is the small information center in Nyvallen, but it was closed when we were there.
+There are hardly any facilities for visitors and you’re therefore depending on your own creativity.
+Don’t expect a coffee shop and big visitor center as they have in Fulufjället National Park for example.
+The only real facility is the small information center in Nyvallen, but it was closed when I was there.
 Do not count on it that you can get your information from there.
-We received our hiking brochure from the campsite where we stayed while in the area.
+I received our hiking brochure from the campsite where we stayed while in the area or visit the Sveriges National Park website for information.

 The most important activity in Sonfjället National Park is hiking.
 There is not much else to do than this to be honest.
 This does not change the fact that it is a great place to visit, but the views and landscapes only really become special once you walk up the mountain and soak in the incredible panoramas.

 In addition, Sonfjället is one of the best places in Sweden to see brown bears.
-We were advised to go on a tour, but we didn’t feel like doing so to be honest.
-Eventually we decided to go on a wildlife safari ourselves, but this requires an adventurous attitude.
+I was advised to go on a tour, but I didn’t feel like doing so to be honest.
+Eventually I decided to go on a wildlife safari by myself, but this requires an adventurous attitude.
 I’ll tell you more about that later on in this article!

 Nyvallen